ZahraBoroujeni/android_ros_model_car/car_control/README.md

-turtlebot_android
+car_control_android
 =================

-Android app development for the turtlebot.
+Android app development for the model car.